-That said, with multisite domain mapping, you can point a site on your network to a specific external domain, like yoursite.com.
+That said, with WordPress multiple domain mapping, you can point a site on your network to a specific external domain, like yoursite.com.
 That way, visitors will see it as a normal, single website.

 But what if you want to connect specific domains to different pages on 1 WordPress website?
 That’s where WordPress single site domain mapping comes in.

 What Is WordPress Single Site Domain Mapping?

 WordPress single site domain mapping involves pointing domain names to single pages on your WordPress site.
-This allows you to give specific landing pages on your website their own custom domain names as if they were standalone sites.
+This allows you to give specific landing pages on your site their own custom domain names as if they were standalone sites.

 Here’s how a standard website structure looks:

 With single-site domain mapping, you can take a custom domain like productA.com and point it to an individual landing page, yoursite.com/productA.

-So when visitors type productA.com into their address bar, the page will look like a standalone website instead of a subpage on a larger website, i.e.:
+This means when visitors type productA.com into their address bar; the page will look like a standalone website instead of a subpage on a larger website, i.e.:

 productA.com instead of yoursite.com/poductA.